uk-gov-mirror/nationalarchives.tdr-terraform-backend/README.md

    [location of project] $ terraform apply
    ```

+  * This will generate:
+    * IAM roles and policies in each of the TDR environments to allow Terraform to create the necessary AWS resources
-  * This will generate the Terraform backend (s3 bucket and DynamoDb) which will store the Terraform state for the TDR environments in each of the TDR AWS environment accounts.
+    * the Terraform backend (s3 bucket and DynamoDb) which will store the Terraform state for the TDR environments in each of the TDR AWS environment accounts.

 Once the Terraform Backend project has been setup the following AWS backend resources should be available in the AWS TDR Management account: